Resume

 • Front-end dev of the Vue.js app

-• Setting up a CI and testing workflow on Atlassian Bamboo using Docker
+• Setting up the CI and testing workflow on Atlassian Bamboo using Docker

 • Implementing AWS Lambda deployments from Bamboo using the Serverless framework